-Macquarie Infrastructure has a market capitalization of US$3.5b, so it's too big to fly under the radar.
-We'd expect to see both institutions and retail investors owning a portion of the company.
-In the chart below below, we can see that institutional investors have bought into the company.
+With a market capitalization of US$3.6b, Macquarie Infrastructure is rather large.
+We'd expect to see institutional investors on the register.
+Companies of this size are usually well known to retail investors, too.
+In the chart below below, we can see that institutions own shares in the company.
 Let's take a closer look to see what the different types of shareholder can tell us about MIC.

 What Does The Institutional Ownership Tell Us About Macquarie Infrastructure?

-We can see that Macquarie Infrastructure does have institutional investors; and they hold 79% of the stock.
+As you can see, institutional investors own 74% of Macquarie Infrastructure.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Macquarie Infrastructure's earnings history, below.
 Of course, the future is what really matters.

-Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-Macquarie Infrastructure is not owned by hedge funds.
+Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+We note that hedge funds don't have a meaningful investment in Macquarie Infrastructure.
 While there is some analyst coverage, the company is probably not widely covered.
 So it could gain more attention, down the track.